dudewhoidk/spoPYfy/README.md

 7 : Redirect URIs : http://localhost:8888/callback

-8  : accept hen u use it for the first time
+8  : accept the app log to ur acc when u use it for the first time

 9 : enjoy it